-Most varieties you will see in stores are cultivated hybrids, like the dwarf peace lily (Spathiphyllum x "Wallisii").
+Most varieties you will see in stores are cultivated hybrids, like the dwarf peace lily (Spathiphyllum x "Wallisii"), hardy in USDA zones 10B and 11, advises the University of Florida IFAS Extension.
 When growing a peace lily in a container, a general-purpose potting mix works well.
 Always use a pot with drainage holes.
 Outdoors, choose a spot in the shade with fertile soil rich in organic matter.

 A peace lily will grow best in temperatures between 68 and 85 degrees Fahrenheit during the day, and a drop in temperature of about 10 F at night.
 Through the plant likes warmth, direct sun will burn the leaves.
 Bright, filtered light is best.

 A peace lily is sensitive to salinity, so make sure you use a fresh water source.
 For an indoor peace lily, let the top of the potting mix dry between waterings.
 The goal is to keep the soil moist, but not soggy.
 Use water that is at room temperature.